lisac0des/lisac0des/README.md

 ## Hi, I'm Lisa 👋

-🎓 Junior at University of Texas at Arlington, studying Computer Science
+🎓 Senior at University of Texas at Arlington, studying Computer Science

 🔭 Aspiring Software Developer and Data and Machine Learning Enthusiast